8 basic steps from unpacking to autonomous drive/flight

 b) Go through all steps on the most straightforward comparable map, achieve full integration, make an autonomous flight, and after that, increase the complexity of the map to the final one

 Both approaches have merits.
 The choice is yours.
-What we very much discourage is to attempt to build everything and “plug and pray” – no, that will be a waste of time very-very likely.
+What we very much discourage is attempting to build everything and “plug and pray” – no, that will be a waste of time, very-very likely.
 Save your time.
-Do it in steps and monitor and confirm the performance on each stage before going to the next one.
+Do it in steps, monitor and confirm performance at each stage before moving to the next.

 Step 2: Physically attach the mobile beacon to your mobile object